leon/leon.github.io/_posts/2017-01-09-angular-cli-and-bootstrap-4.md

 ],
 ```

 Lets start by creating `src/styles/vendor.scss`.
-Vavigate to `node_modules/bootstrap/scss/bootstrap.scss` and copy the contents of that file to your `vendor.scss`.
+Navigate to `node_modules/bootstrap/scss/bootstrap.scss` and copy the contents of that file to your `vendor.scss`.

 We now need to change all the paths to point to `node_modules`.
 Sass has a shortcut for that: